Hansard: Australia

 The Parliament of Australia also keeps record of debates, using the term Hansard.
 The records are published by the State Law Publisher.
-The Parliament of South Australia was the first convict free Australian colony to use Hansard; where it became a convention from 1857.
+The Parliament of South Australia was the first Australian parliament to use Hansard; where it became a convention from 1857.

 The Parliament of Victoria followed the lead of South Australia by introducing the use of Hansard in 1866.
 The Parliament of New South Wales commenced its Hansard system on 28 October 1879 with the reporting of the Legislative Council at the opening of the Third Session of the Ninth Parliament.
 In Tasmania, Hansard was not introduced until 1979, commencing on 6 June for the Legislative Council and 12 June for the House of Assembly.

 New Zealand

-On 9 July 1867 a team of five reporters, led by Chief Reporter C.C.N.
+On 9 July 1867, a team of five reporters, led by Chief Reporter C.C.N.
 Barron, produced the first official report of debates of the New Zealand Parliament.
 Ever since that day official transcripts of members' speeches in the New Zealand House of Representatives have been continuously published.

 Today the New Zealand Hansard is produced by a team of 17 FTE Hansard Editors within the Office of the Clerk of the House of Representatives.
 Hansard is published on the New Zealand Parliament website each day the House sits, and later indexed bound volumes are produced.

 Speeches are transcribed directly from digital recordings of the debate, with staff present in the debating chamber to monitor the debate by recording the sequence of speakers and any interjections.
 Interjections are reported only if the member speaking replies to them or remarks on them during the course of his or her speech.
 Hansard Editors follow strict rules on what changes they can make to the words members use in the chamber.
 Hansard is as close to verbatim as possible, although Hansard Editors remove repetitions and redundancies and make minor grammatical corrections.
 Members are provided draft copies of their speeches at the same time that the speeches are first published on the Parliament website.
 Members can request correction of inadvertent factual inaccuracies but they are unable to significantly change what they said in the House.